tsvetelinakaramfilova/ReactJS-project/reactJS-client/README.md

 ## Application Overview

 An application has been created for two types of users - authorized and guests.
 Guests have the option to view the recordings in the app and authorize.
 After authentication, each user is allowed to add items to the available collections - articles and comments.
 We have different navigation for different users.

+All users can use weather section and translation to app on en and bg.

 Backend for the project use `https://github.com/tsvetelinakaramfilova/ReactJS-project/tree/main/server`

 ### Idea